 Check them out here: SAT Practice Tests

-If you like, you can also get a hard copy at Amazon or your local bookseller.
+If you like, you can also get a hard copy from Amazon or your local bookseller.

 This tests are as close as you can get to a real SAT test.
-Many test prep companies provide their own tests, such as Princeton Review and Barrons, but these College Board tests are made by the makers of the SAT.
+Many test prep companies provide their own tests, such as Princeton Review and Barrons, but these College Board tests are the real deal and made by the makers of the SAT.

-The grammar section can be difficult for some, but it is one of the easiest to improve with the right help.
+The grammar section can be difficult for some, but it is easy to improve with the right help.